philfv9/spmf-server-pythonclient/README.md

   <img src="/images/flow.png" alt="Job lifecycle" width="600">
 </div>

-To try these clients, you will first need to download and install the [SPMF-Server](https://github.com/philfv9/spmf-server).

 The clients depends on:

 - Python 3.8 or later
 - `requests` library
 - `tkinter` — for the GUI client only (included with the standard Python installer)

----

-## Installation
+To try these clients, you will first need to download and run the [SPMF-Server](https://github.com/philfv9/spmf-server).
+Then, you can install the requests  library using PIP:

 ```bash
 pip install requests
 ```

-Clone or download this repository and run from the folder containing the scripts.
+Then, clone or download the scripts from this repository (`spmf-client.py` or `spmf-gui.py`).

 ```bash
 git clone https://github.com/philfv9/spmf-server-pythonclient.git